motdotla/writings/articles/notions.md

 Geocoded git commits.
 It'd be interesting to see when/where I was more productive with my code.
 Maybe it was on a bus to Phoenix.

 An app that tells you how many times you open other apps.
 So you can stop being fucking ADD.

+An app that takes your email and prints it out, and sends you the printed mails once a month.
+It's a printed email - designed for those who need to be on the "bottom of things" as [Knuth on email](http://www-cs-faculty.stanford.edu/~uno/email.html) so aptly put it.